SHIMER-jpg/ThreeJsJourney/01_Basics/basics.md

   > Small angles lead to a zooming effect while Large angles lead to distortion

 - Aspect Ratio -> Width divided by height of the canvas
+- Near and far -> How close and far can the camera see. very small and very large values might lead to a bug called z-fighting where multiple elements fight for the same Z plane

 Objects count with multiple properties such as position (xyz), rotation and scale